saptak/envddext/FAQ.md

 - Configure JWT authentication with policy management, token testing, and claim mapping
 - Use the comprehensive JWT testing tools with token validation and generation
 - Test HTTP requests with JWT authentication support in the enhanced HTTP client
+- Access contextual help throughout the interface with smart tooltips and detailed explanations
+- Follow interactive step-by-step tutorials for Gateway setup, JWT authentication, and traffic splitting
+- Configure advanced resilience policies with timeout and retry management for production reliability
-- Access everything from an eight-tab responsive interface that works on any screen size
+- Access everything from a nine-tab responsive interface that works on any screen size

 ### I'm already using Kubernetes tools.
 Why switch?